jordanf2001/brain-dynamics-psilocybin/README.md

+# Computationally Reproducible FC/dFC Workflow for Psychedelic Resting-State fMRI
-# Dynamic Functional Connectivity in Psychedelic-Induced Altered States of Consciousness
+(original: Dynamic Functional Connectivity in Psychedelic-Induced Altered States of Consciousness)

 Author: Yu-kan Fan (范育康）

 Institution: National Taiwan University

-This repository develops a reproducible workflow for inspecting and analyzing resting-state fMRI data from the PsiConnect dataset.
-The project focuses on how psychedelic-associated altered states of consciousness may influence the temporal organization of large-scale brain networks.
+This repository develops a computationally reproducible workflow for static functional connectivity (FC) and dynamic functional connectivity (dFC) analysis of resting-state fMRI data from the PsiConnect dataset.
+At the current stage, the project focuses on workflow construction and pilot-run validation, not group-level inference about psychedelic-related effects.

 The main goal is to compare **static functional connectivity (FC)** and **dynamic functional connectivity (dFC)** to determine whether dynamic connectivity measures provide additional information beyond traditional static connectivity analyses.

-This repository is part of a course project focused on **open neuroscience workflows**, including dataset inspection, reproducible pipelines, and open-source neuroimaging analysis.
+## scope
+The current repository does not yet establish external replication, generalizability to other datasets, or group-level psychedelic-related effects.

 ---

-# Research Questions
+## Research Questions

-This project focuses on three main questions:

-- How do psilocybin-associated altered states of consciousness alter resting-state brain connectivity?
-- Do brain networks exhibit different **temporal dynamics** across experimental sessions?
-- Does **dynamic functional connectivity (dFC)** provide complementary information beyond static FC?
+Current workflow-focused questions:
+- Can we build a documented and computationally reproducible FC/dFC workflow for the PsiConnect fMRIPrep derivatives?
+- Can the workflow generate ROI time series, static FC matrices, and sliding-window dFC summaries from one pilot run?
+- After scaling up, can FC/dFC features be compared across sessions or psychedelic-related conditions?

 ---